 Shareholder relations were for attendance at conferences to create awareness of the Company and its Cervantes and Tombstone projects.
-These activities heightened in the second quarter of fiscal 2017 once its shares were listed to provide greater breadth of market exposure and corporate updates.
-In September 2017, the Company employed a Vice President (Investor Relations) to assist with providing heightened market awareness of the Company and its projects and to provide dedicated shareholder support and market breadth of coverage, given that the Company was just listed in May 2017 on the TSX Venture Exchange and then on the OTCQB in November 2017.
 These activities included the participation in various conferences and shareholder events in North America and Europe related to mineral exploration and mining as well as capital markets, and engaging market participants to assist with expanding the public profile of the Company and its projects.
-These activities continued into the nine months ended September 30, 2018 whereas such activities were nominal in the first quarter of 2017 during which time the Company's shares were not listed and the Company was still in the IPO process.
+These activities continued into the nine months ended September 30, 2018.
 This expense slightly decreased in the second quarter of 2018 relative to the first quarter of 2018 as the Vice-President (Investor Relations) reduced his time commitment to the Company.
 Reduced efforts continued into the third quarter given the stagnancy in the markets for exploration companies and the focus to expend limited funds on exploration activities.
+A slight increase in expenses in the fourth quarter of 2018 was due to site visits to the Tombstone property by technical interested parties.
+For the first quarter of 2019 which is lower than the same quarter in 2018, the Company was more selective in its investor relations activities given the stagnancy of the markets and also focused on preserving its cash resources due to market uncertainties.